FREQUENTLY ASKED QUESTIONS ABOUT THE WARMER HOMES SCHEME

 Can I apply if I rent a house or apartment?

 Unfortunately the Warmer Homes Scheme only covers owner-occupied homes.
 Rental homes or rented apartments will not qualify for this Scheme.
 You may look into the Better Energy Homes Scheme or KORE's Energy Efficiency Incentive with Electric Ireland.

 How long is the wait for installation of the measures?

 There has been a high demand for works under the Warmer Homes Scheme.
 Applications are processed on a first-come, first-served basis.
 As a result, we are unable to estimate installation dates at this time or provide updates on the status of your application.
 You will receive a letter in the post when your application has been approved, and a phone call from your local contractor when it's your turn for installation.
 We thank you in advance for your patience as we work through the backlog of applications.

 Will my home need to be surveyed?

 Yes.
 A surveyor will arrange an appointment to call out to your home to inspect the property.
 This will ensure your house is suitable for the works included in the Scheme.
-Please note that only cavity wall insulation and attic insulation are included at this time.
-If your home is not suitable for either of these measures you will be notified during the site survey.

-The surveyor will use a borescope to examine the condition of the wall cavity.
+If installing cavity wall insulation, the surveyor will use a borescope to examine the condition of the wall cavity.
 The wall cavity and any existing insulation must be in good condition and the cavity must be at least 40mm wide to qualify for bonded bead.
 The site itself and its exposure to wind-driven rain will also be taken into consideration.
 The attic will also be inspected to record any existing insulation and determine the amount needed.